atlasdemos/databricks/README.md

 6. Run the `atlas migrate push` command again to update the Atlas Cloud repository.

 > [!NOTE]
-> Atlas automatically creates a directory in your parent directory called `migrations` for the migration files.
-If
+> The migrations directory is created in the working directory and named `migrations` by default.
+If you'd like to
-> you'd like to use a different directory for migrations, add `--dir "file://dir-name"` to all of the above commands.
+> use a different directory for the migration files, add `--dir "file://<path/to/dir>"` to all of the above commands.

 ## Automating migrations with GitHub Actions